Present Arms (Dad's Army radio episode)

-"Present Arms" is the first episode of the second BBC Radio 4 series of the British comedy series Dad's Army that was originally transmitted on 24 December 1974, as a Christmas Special.
-'Present Arms' was compiled for radio from two television episodes, Battle of the Giants! and Shooting Pains and ran for an unusual 60 minutes, twice the length of a normal radio episode.
+"Present Arms" is the first episode of the second BBC Radio 4 series of the British television sitcom Dad's Army.
+It was originally broadcast on 24 December 1974, as a Christmas Special.
+"Present Arms" was compiled for radio from two television episodes, "Battle of the Giants!" and "Shooting Pains", and ran for a duration of 60 minutes, twice the length of a normal radio episode.

 Synopsis

 As the season of goodwill approaches, Captain Mainwaring and his men use their rifles and their wits in a no-holds-barred contest with Captain Square and the Eastgate Platoon.
 The prize is the honour of guarding a very important person.
 But in the end it is the ingenuity of Private Walker which saves the day.